slackapi/python-slack-sdk/docs-src/basic_usage.rst

   )

-When your reply is broadcast to the channel, it'll actually be a reference to your reply, not the reply itself.
+*Note:* While threaded messages may contain attachments and message buttons, when your reply is broadcast to the channel, it'll actually be a reference to your reply, not the reply itself.
 So, when appearing in the channel, it won't contain any attachments or message buttons.

-Updates and deletion of threaded replies works the same as regular messages.
+Also note that updates and deletion of threaded replies works the same as regular messages.

 See the `Threading messages together <https://api.slack.com/docs/message-threading#forking_conversations>`_ article for more information.